Animalso

 • Not suitable for dogs prone to or suffering from joint conditions

-• Good choice for typical dogs
+• Good choice for dogs with low to medium energy levels

 • Suitable for dogs with grain allergies